allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 class="small-image"/>

 Please note that every time we visit some node, we need to load all its values.
-In this example we need to load 4 values (or 6 if the tree was filled) in order to reach the one we are looking for.
+In this example we need to load 4 values (or 6 if the tree was full) in order to reach the one we are looking for.
 Below you may find a visualization of this tree in a memory:

 <img src="/img/articles/2023-08-25-how-does-btree-make-your-queries-fast/tree-with-3-values-memory.webp"